brson/multirust/README.md

 # Future work

+* Resume downloads.
+* Upload checksums for stable releases to fix stable channel.
+* Fix generation of checksums in buildbot to avoid hacks.
+* Tests.
 * Allow creation of aliases like `rustc-0.12.0` (needs cargo to obey RUSTC and RUSTDOC env vars).
-* Check for channel updates.
-* Allow management of custom toolchain builds.
 * GC unused toolchains.
 * Check for updates of multirust itself.
 * Check sigs.
 * Cache installers to avoid redownloads?
 Maybe only useful for testing.
-* Resume downloads.
 * override, show-override, remove-override could take an optional path.
+* Allow management of custom toolchain builds.

 # License

 multirust is licensed under the same terms as the Rust compiler, now and